Very tall chess for the garden - Giant Chess

 Giant Chess large chess pieces are handcrafted and made from Teak wood.

-The precursors of modern chess probably stem from cultural contact between India and China.
-In the 15th century, a major reform of the game rules took place.
+Predecessors of modern chess likely stem from cultural contact between India and China.
+In the 15th century, a significant reform of the game rules took place.
 In subsequent centuries, especially European chess masters contributed to research on the game.
 The history of modern chess tournaments begins with the London tournament in 1851.
 The rivalry between Steinitz and Zukertort in 1886 is considered the first World Chess Championship.
 The oldest European text containing the rules of chess is a rhyme written in Hebrew by the Jewish Spanish poet-philosopher Abraham ibn Ezra (1089-1164).
-By the end of the 15th century, the modern chess rules were established: pawns can move two squares on their first move, bishops can move diagonally as far as they want (before jumping exactly two squares), and the queen can move in all eight directions as far as she wants (before only one square diagonally), thus transforming from the weakest to the most powerful piece on the board.
+By the end of the 15th century, the contemporary chess rules were established: pawns can move two squares on their first move, bishops can move diagonally as far as they want (before jumping exactly two squares), and the queen can move in all eight directions as far as she wants (before only one square diagonally), thus transforming from the weakest to the most powerful piece on the board.

 In 1616, the first chess manual in German was published: “Das Schach- oder König-Spiel” by Gustavus Selenus.
 In 1927, the first Chess Olympiad was held in London.
 After Alekhine’s death in 1946, the World Chess Federation FIDE (founded in 1924 in Paris by FIDE) took over the organization of the World Chess Championships.

 Like all wood, teak is a “living” material.
 Over time, cracks may appear, making these pieces look more unique.
 Teak is one of the most weather-resistant woods and is mainly used in shipbuilding.
 Wooden chess pieces made from teak are easy to maintain.
 Simply clean them occasionally from dust or rain stains with a damp cloth.
 Since wood is a “living” material, slight changes may occur over time.
-Cracks can develop due to the constant movement of the wood.
+Cracks can develop due to the natural movement of the wood.
 Nevertheless, wood is a very warm and beautiful material, unlike plastic, which tends to be cold.
 In the case of teak wood, with its characteristic grain and unique coloration, these features are even more noticeable.
-In fact, changes in the wood make each piece or any carpentry element even more interesting and unique.
+In fact, changes in the wood make each piece or any carpentry element even more interesting and one-of-a-kind.

 Attributes / Details